aerographql/documentation/source/_posts/notes/object-def-impl.md

 ## GraphQL object's structure:

-The Final GraphQL Object's structure as exposed by the schema is:
+> The Final GraphQL Object's structure as exposed by the schema is
-**the union of each fields and each resolvers defined in every @ObjectDefinition and @ObjectImplementation class sharing the same GraphQL name**
+> **the union of each fields and each resolvers defined in every @ObjectDefinition and @ObjectImplementation class sharing the same GraphQL name**

 > Both decorators must be provided with a configuration object.
-This object contain a **name** field which identify GraphQL object the class refers to:
+This configuration contain a **name** field which specify the name of the GraphQL object this class will refers to:
 ```typescript
 @ObjectDefinition( { name: 'User' } )
 export class User { ... }